 Students in I-O and CNS should receive written approval before starting tools coursework.
 Students must submit a detailed description of the proposed tools courses to their M.A. or Ph.D. committee for approval.
 This proposal will contain descriptions of courses planned, an explanation of the relationship of the proposed courses to the primary course of study, and an appropriate time for completion of the courses.
-A copy of the approved course of study must then be submitted to the Graduate Program Committee (via Laura Pierce in PCD 4114A) for its review and approval.
+A copy of the approved course of study must then be submitted to the Graduate Program Committee (via Laura Pierce) for its review and approval.
 The Tools of Research Form is available on the department's website.
+DocuSign is the official electronic signature approved by the University and is more time efficient.